-The two very different aesthetics which subsequently developed in Anatolia and India were the result of the great differences between the arcuate forms in the pre-existing church architecture of Christian Anatolia on the one hand, and the trabeate tradition of Hindu and Jain temple architecture on the other.
+The two very different aesthetics which subsequently developed in Anatolia and India were largely the result of the great differences between the arcuate forms in the pre-existing church architecture of Christian Anatolia on the one hand, and the trabeate tradition of Hindu and Jain temple architecture on the other.
 Within this broad rubric, there was of course far greater complexity, with evidence of Indic stonemasons having worked in Afghanistan for Muslim patrons in the late twelfth century returning to India in the wake of the Ghurid conquest and working on mosques.

 The early development of a distinctively Indo-Islamic aesthetic was a two-stage process, with trabeate spolia structures being erected in the form of Arab hypostyle mosques, with the necessary architectonic elements such as mihrab niches and minbars being newly-carved, in the first phase under the Ghurids.
 The second phase, pioneered by Aybek but really expanded under Iltutmish, saw the addition of huge pointed-arch screens in the Iranian manner, but in stone and with corbelled arches, such as those at the Quwwat al-Islam Mosque in Delhi and the Adhai din ka Jhompara Mosque in Ajmer.
 These additions gave a far more distinctively Islamic feel to the structures, and mark the beginning of true hybridity, rather than what appears to be largely practical expediency, combined with elements of conscious cultural appropriation in the first phase.
+The aim here is not to re-examine the debate around the reuse of architectural material, as this is a topic which has been discussed in great detail by numerous scholars, including Alka Patel and Finbar Barry Flood.
+Instead the focus is on the translation of brick forms and motifs into stone.

-Turks building in Anatolia
+Turkish buildings in Anatolia

 The Muslim conquest of Anatolia by Turks was completed sooner that it was in India, and the necessary stability allowing for large scale construction also occurred earlier, and so it is to monuments in Anatolia that attention turns first.

-Divriği’s Citadel Mosque boasts the earliest surviving decorative portal attached to an Islamic building in Anatolia, and is securely dated, by the upper inscription, to 576/1180-81.
+The Citadel Mosque in Divriği boasts the earliest surviving decorative portal attached to an Islamic building in Anatolia, and is securely dated, by the upper inscription, to 576/1180-81.
 The mosque is rectangular, with the short side facing towards qibla.
 The portal is built in a hybrid style which reflects the eclectic nature of the early phase of Islamic architecture in Anatolia.
-It was built for the Mengüjekid ruler Sayf al-Dīn Shāhanshāh, who ruled from about 1175 to 1197, and the lintel features the signature of the craftsman in Kufic script, Ḥasan (?) ibn Pirūz (?) al-Marāghī.
+It was built for the Mengüjekid ruler Sayf al-Dīn Shāhanshāh, who ruled from about 570 to 593/1175 to 1197, and the lintel features the signature of the craftsman in Kufic script, Ḥasan (?) ibn Pirūz (?) al-Marāghī.
 Although it is in stone, this early transitional structure has stones cut to look like bricks on the arch.
 The portal also has examples of incised construction lines for the design of the carved patterns, in the same manner as can be seen on Central Asian brick buildings of the twelfth century, such as the Qarakhanid portal of the Maggok-i Attori Mosque in Bukhara.